Context Graph vs Knowledge Graph: Key Differences for AI

 Permalink to “1.
 Graph-grounded retrieval with operational filters”

 When AI systems query context graphs, they retrieve more than semantic relationships.
-They pull full operational context, including data lineage, governing policies, quality signals, and ownership metadata for escalation.
-This combined semantic and operational grounding allows LLMs to reason more precisely about what is appropriate, reliable, and allowed.
+They pull full operational context, including data lineage, governing policies, quality signals, and ownership metadata.
+Knowledge graph-enhanced RAG systems achieve strong accuracy rates in specialized domains, with context graphs providing additional improvements through operational guardrails.

 2. Token-efficient context engineering